 The Third World and Socio-Legal Studies: Neo-Liberalism and Lessons from India's

 A terse, brief order of the Supreme Court of India in the Networking of Rivers case in September 2002 impugns the role of public interest litigation in the wake of neoliberal reforms.
 At a poignant moment in India's 'tryst with destiny', socio-legal studies in India stand disarmed and disempowered without adequate conceptual and theoretical tools to analyse and interpret the event in emancipatory ways.
-In this article the Networking of Rivers case is used as a vehicle to explore the trajectories of developments in socio-legal studies in India and the ways in which it may have contributed to the present theoretical and conceptual impasse.
 The article argues for a more geo-historically differentiated understanding of the theoretical underpinnings of socio-legal studies in India and the Third World generally.